25 Years Ago: Faith Hill Scores Her First No. 1 Hit

 "Wild One" stayed at the top of the charts for an astonishing four weeks -- the first time that a female country artist had accomplished that feat in 30 years.
 In addition to "Wild One," Take Me as I Am also spawned the No. 1 single "Piece of My Heart," and the album ultimately sold more than 3 million units.

-Following the success of her freshman record, Hill has gone on to sell more than 27 million more albums.
-She's also notched 13 No. 1 singles and three No. 1 records.
+Following the success of her freshman record, Hill has gone on to sell millions of albums; in fact, she's amassed worldwide sales exceeding 40 million.
+She's also notched eight No. 1 country singles as a solo artist and four No. 1 records.

 Hill's celebration for the chart-topping success of "Wild One" came only a couple of weeks after the singer made her long-awaited debut at the Grand Ole Opry.
 And the year 1994 was a big one for the Mississippi native as well: She won her first CMA trophy, and was nominated for two ACM Awards.